-It is also remarkable that interactions between market beta and standard deviation of liquidity ( $beta \times std\dolvol$ ), liquidity and idiosyncratic volatility ( $dolvol \times idiovol$ ), and bid-ask spread and liquidity ( $baspread \times dolvol$ ) are among the most important predictors for the three methods.
+It is also remarkable that interactions between risk-based and liquidity measures are among the most important predictors for the three methods.
+For instance, interactions between market beta and standard deviation of liquidity ( $beta \times std\dolvol$ ), liquidity and idiosyncratic volatility ( $dolvol \times idiovol$ ), and bid-ask spread and liquidity ( $baspread \times dolvol$ ) are among the most important predictors for the three methods.
 To understand how these three interactions connect to optimal portfolio allocations, we plot in Figures 6 to 8 the average minimum-variance portfolio weight across standardized values of the first characteristic and across quintiles of the second characteristic.
 We find that stocks with lower liquidity get higher weights, and this result is stronger for stocks with lower idiosyncratic volatility.
 Stocks with low market betas get higher weights, and this result is stronger for stocks with higher standard deviation of liquidity.
 Finally, we observe a pronounced u-shaped non-linear relation between bid-ask spreads and portfolio weights, as well as a pronounced interaction with volatility-based predictors.